redbox-mint/website-redboxresearchdata/features/reporting.md

-The output produced contains all the metadata that is being captured in the system for each record and there’s no ability to choose which fields are exported though this can be done as a post-processing task in the tool of your choice once the export is completed.
+The output produced contains all the metadata that is being captured in the system for each record and there's no ability to choose which fields are exported though this can be done as a post-processing task in the tool of your choice once the export is completed.
 As the metadata stored in ReDBox is not "[flat](https://www.techtarget.com/searchdatamanagement/definition/flat-file)"